 Wisdom Teeth Removal

-Wisdom teeth are the third molars in the very back of your mouth.
-They don’t always need to be removed, but they can cause problems if they are not growing in properly.
-We provide advanced state-of-the-art oral surgery and wisdom teeth removal.
-If you’re struggling with your wisdom teeth, please call us for a free consultation.
+Wisdom teeth are the third molars located at the very back of your mouth.
+Although they don't always require removal, they can lead to problems if they are not growing correctly.
+Our clinic offers advanced and state-of-the-art oral surgery services for the removal of wisdom teeth.

 Wisdom Teeth Removal in Washington, NJ

 Due to their position in the bone and against adjacent teeth, wisdom teeth can harm the healthy teeth next to them.
-Additionally, third molars are quite difficult to keep clean.
-So even if you have generally good oral hygiene, it’s possible that your wisdom teeth may develop an infection.
-Instead of treating them with gum infection therapy or a filling, it’s typically the standard of care to have the teeth removed for proactive purposes.
+Additionally, third molars are pretty difficult to keep clean.
+So, even with good oral hygiene, your wisdom teeth may develop an infection.
+Instead of treating them with gum infection therapy or a filling, removing the teeth for proactive purposes is typically the standard of care.

 • How do I know if my wisdom teeth need removed?